Hanoi, Vietnam is mesmerizing. The city is brimming with must-see sights, an aromatic and delectable cuisine and a stimulating café culture.

 Where To Stay in Hanoi

-Hanoi Amber Hotel is a small boutique property right in the old center.
-We loved the spacious rooms, ice-cold air con and lovely staff.
+The Amber Hotel is a small boutique property down a relatively quiet alley.
+We loved the spacious rooms, ice-cold air con, amazing breakfast and lovely staff.

-Those who want to splurge and stay in the grandiose French Quarter have plenty of choices, too!
+Those who want to splurge have plenty of choices, too!
 Among the 5-Star Hanoi Hotels in the French Quarter, the following come highly-recommended by fellow travelers: Sofitel Legend Metropole and MGallery Hotel de l’Opera.

 There are relatively few Hanoi hotels with a pool – and those that do tend to come at a premium.
-That said, there are a few in the Old Quarter that get consistently good reviews.
+That said, there are a few that get consistently good reviews.
 Check the Silk Queen Hotel Hang Gai or Tirant Hotel.

-As you prepare for your trip to Hanoi, Vietnam, read our packing hacks and complete checklist for your backpack or suitcase.
+As you prepare for your trip to Hanoi, read our packing hacks and complete checklist for your backpack or suitcase.
+For now, we’ll share a few must-haves.

 Appropriate Attire for Vietnam

 Visitors traveling to Hanoi in the warmer months will need loose-fitting, modest clothing.
-Make sure to have something that covers your knees and shoulders to enter temples – or bring a multi-functional wrap to carry with you while sightseeing.
+Make sure to have something that covers your knees and shoulders to enter temples – like this multi-functional wrap.

 Weather Gear and Day Bag